 where sim(u, v) is similarity based on angular distance.
 Angular similarity distinguishes near similarity vectors with small changes better than raw cosine.

 Contextual Word Embedding Learning

-All word embedding approaches such GloVe and fasttext, are context insensitive or context independent i.e., each word can have only one vector representation.
+All word embedding approaches such as GloVe and fasttext, are context insensitive or context-independent i.e., each word can have only one vector representation.

 - Each word always has the same vector representation, regardless of the context in which sentence or tokens occur.
 Especially for a word with more than one meaning or sense, a polysemic word, one vector representation is not enough to encompass its different meanings.

 - Even when a word has only one meaning or sense, its occurrences still have different semantic aspects, such as syntactic behavior.

 Some research directions have proposed the injection of senses (meanings of the word in a different context) into the word embedding semantic space (Mancini et al. 2017, Iacobacci 2019).
 However, these approaches rely on a large annotated corpus based on external resources, such as Babelnet (Navigli and Ponzetto 2012) and Wordnet (Miller 1998), which make it unpractical in a real application.
 Also, despite their impressive performance over standard word embedding (Mikolov et al. 2013b), these approaches are bounded by word2vec architecture limitations as they are context-independent.

 To solve this, dynamic word embeddings were introduced.
 Contextual word embedding learning is based on the context for each token rather than a static context-independent embedding.
 Next, we present two methods that led to a breakthrough in the field, with many NLP tasks overperforming humans in Stanford Question Answering Dataset (SQuAD) (Rajpurkar et al. 2018).